Randium: A minimal model of universal viscous liquid dynamics: High temperature dynamics

 To make a theoretical prediction for the half-life $\tau$ at infinite temperature ($\beta=0$), we may consider the dynamics of Randium as a lattice gas of non-interacting particles.
 In each step, two sites out of $N\gg 1$ are selected at random and swapped.
 Thus, the probability that a given site participates in an update is $\frac{2}{N}$, while the probability that it remains untouched is $1-\frac{2}{N}$.
 After $k$ steps, the probability that a given site has not yet been updated is

 For $N\to\infty$ this simplifies to

-where $t\equiv k/N$ is the definition of time.
-At long-times a given particle makes a random walk on a square lattice, and $Q(t)$ is given by the return probability of a two-dimensional Gauss-distribution:
+where $t\equiv k/N$ is the definition of time (see black dashed line on Fig.\ \ref{fig:overlap_order_parameter}).
+At long times a given particle makes a random walk on a square lattice, and $Q(t)$ is given by the return probability of a two-dimensional Gauss-distribution,

 Let $\tau_0$ be the time required for half of the sites to remain unvisited (at $\beta=0$), i.e. $Q(\tau_0) = \frac{1}{2}$.
 From Eq.\ (\ref{eq:Qt_theory}) we get